Ukrgasbank: History

 By 2024, the bank had 220 branches servicing around 1.5 million individuals and over 87,000 corporate and SME customers.

 In April 2024, Ukrgasbank announced a partnership with the European Bank for Reconstruction and Development to provide credit to Ukrainian small businesses despite the difficult conditions of the Russo-Ukrainian War.
 Ukrgasbank has also received funding from the International Finance Corporation.

+In August 2025, Ukraine’s Financial Stability Council approved the planned privatization of Ukrgasbank, concluding that the sale of the state-owned lender would not have a negative impact on the country’s financial system.
+The decision formed part of a broader strategy, supported by international financial institutions, to reduce state ownership in the banking sector despite the ongoing war, with valuation and timing identified as key considerations before any transaction proceeds.